Make Me an Island

 "Make Me an Island" is a 1969 hit song by Irish pop singer Joe Dolan, written by Albert Hammond and Mike Hazlewood.
-The song peaked at Number 2 in Ireland and the UK.
+The song peaked at number two in Ireland and number three in the UK.
 A Canadian musician named Tom Northcott released a competing version of the song on Warner Bros.-Seven Arts Records and New Syndrome Records.
 It reached #8 on Canada's RPM CanCon charts, June 30, 1969.